Preety12345/CC-Class-Programs/README.md

 # CC-Class-Programs
-These are the c++ programs from class
+These are the c / c++ programs from class